MYCOPLASMA GENITALIUM

 Transmission by oral sex |

-Low as pharyngeal infection is uncommon (<1%).
-Studies are limited but indicate it is uncommonly detected in the pharynx[3] |
+Low as pharyngeal infection is uncommon (<1%).[3] |

-Duration of potential infectivity | Uncertain; however, persistent infection is common: 25% of untreated infections persist > 12 months in people with a vagina and infections up to 2-3 years have been reported.
+Duration of potential infectivity | Uncertain; however, persistent infection is common: 25% of untreated cervical infections persist >12 months and infections up to 2-3 years have been reported.
 With rising antimicrobial resistance persistent infection due to treatment failure is also increasingly common. |

-Important sequelae | PID, spontaneous abortion, post-abortal PID preterm delivery and possibly tubal factor infertility in women.
+PID, spontaneous abortion, post-abortal PID preterm delivery and possibly tubal factor infertility.
 Limited evidence to suggest a possible role in sexually acquired reactive arthritis and epididymo-orchitis |

-Direct benefit of detection and treatment of contacts | Cure/prevention transmission |
+Direct benefit of detection and treatment of contacts | Cure/prevent transmission |

 Usual management of contacts |

 Counselling, clinical examination, testing of ongoing sexual partners.
-Treat based on test result according to STI guidelines |
+Treat based on test results according to STI guidelines |

 Contact tracing priority | Medium |